sampsonv/github-trending/README.md

 * 【2023-10-15】[wechatpay-apiv3 / wechatpay-java](https://github.com/wechatpay-apiv3/wechatpay-java) - 微信支付 APIv3 的官方 Java Library
 ## Python

+* 【2025-06-10】[Comfy-Org / ComfyUI-Manager](https://github.com/Comfy-Org/ComfyUI-Manager) - ComfyUI-Manager is an extension designed to enhance the usability of ComfyUI.
+It offers management functions to install, remove, disable, and enable various custom nodes of ComfyUI.
+Furthermore, this extension provides a hub feature and convenience functions to access a wide range of information within ComfyUI.
 * 【2025-06-09】[r-three / common-pile](https://github.com/r-three/common-pile) - Code for collecting, processing, and preparing datasets for the Common Pile
 * 【2025-06-09】[langchain-ai / langmem](https://github.com/langchain-ai/langmem) -
 * 【2025-06-08】[haris-musa / excel-mcp-server](https://github.com/haris-musa/excel-mcp-server) - A Model Context Protocol server for Excel file manipulation